Learn How to Profit From Share Trading

 1) Successful trading is not about how much money you make

 No doubt, if you are a regular on my YouTube channel or you have read a number of my trading and investing articles, you will have heard me say that trading the share market successfully is not about how much money you make on any one trade, it is about how much you do not lose overtime.
-In other words, it is about minimizing risk, not maximizing profits and the most efficient way to manage your investment risk in the stock market is to set a stop loss.
+In other words, it is about minimising risk, not maximising profits and the most efficient way to manage your investment risk in the stock market is to set a stop loss.

 A stop loss is simply a price point where you want to sell to preserve capital if a recently entered trade turns against you or to protect the profits of a winning trade.
 Unfortunately, most traders either don’t use stop losses or do not know how to set them properly and, therefore, get stopped out too much.
 Many are also poor at actually exiting trades even when a stop is triggered and, as such, are largely unprofitable, over time.